Understanding Corpus Callosum Agenesis: Causes and Effects

 Such distinctions are crucial for tailoring treatment and support strategies to the specific needs of the individual.

-Treatment Options for Corpus Callosum Agenesis
+What are the Treatment Options for Corpus Callosum Agenesis?

 While there is no cure for corpus callosum agenesis, various treatment options can help manage symptoms and improve quality of life.
 These interventions typically focus on addressing specific challenges faced by individuals with CCA.